golden/dev/src/range.md

 # Range

+Bottom up discretizer.
+In the following code, `Range` is about one range and `Ranges` is a manager of a list of ranges.

 - [Range()](#range--constructor-for-one-range) : constructor for one range
     - [Update](#update)
         - [RangeFile()](#rangefile--and-a-pair-of-number-and-symbol-to-a-range) : and a pair of number and symbol to a range